MiguelHdezMoreno/autotest/README.md

 The repository is organized as follows:

 - `tests/`: This directory contains all the test files.
+- `bankaccount/`: This directory contains a simple bank account simulation.
+It includes `app.py` and `bankaccount.py`.
+- `rps/`: This directory contains a Rock, Paper, Scissors game implemented in `rps.py`.
 - `README.md`: This file provides an overview of the repository.
+- `bankaccount.log`: This file contains the logs for the bank account simulation.

 # Repositorio de Pruebas